 The well-preserved machiya houses on the street and in the alleys serve both local and international cuisines.
 Next to Shijo Avenue is the Shirakawa Canal, a quieter version of Hanami-koji.

-Visitors looking for souvenirs and authentic Japanese street finds can visit Higashiyama District between Kiyomizudera and Yasaka Shrine.
+For the best souvenirs and authentic Japanese street finds around Kytoto, visitors can visit Higashiyama District between Kiyomizu dera and Yasaka Shrine.

 Make sure you sign up for this awesome Geisha night walk around Gion!